hackupstate/careers-in-code-classroom/content/Instructors/responsibilites-expectations/_index.md

 ## Punctuality
 We expect all participating instructors to arrive on time to class except for in cases of emergency.

+## Before Class
-## Prep Work
+### Prep Work
-All instructors are expected to create prep work for each class for the students to complete beforehand.
+Instructors are expected to create prep work for each class for the students to complete beforehand.

+## During Class
+Instructors should be actively engaging students in lesson plans.

+## After Class
-## Debrief Survey Review
+### Debrief Survey Review
 Students will actively contribute to the daily debriefs.
-We expect instructors to listen and  review them and possibly and adapt their lessons accordingly.
+We expect instructors to listen to students at the end of class, review them, and *possibly* adapt their lessons accordingly.

-## Weekly Feedback Survey Submission
+### Weekly Feedback Survey Submission
 We expect that instructors will complete a short survey after they have completed their week of teaching.

 ## Ongoing Feedback